Whether it be warm up sets or headline gigs, DJs in Ireland; from here or that play here, don’t get enough time to showcase their skills.

 As we approach the college semester, things are lighting up left, right and centre all over the country as promoters from all over gear up to host parties to please students that flock to all corners of the country.
 With that, comes an influx of international acts almost every week to a number of different locations and venues.

 This inevitably acts as a reputable platform for young DJs all over the country to test their mettle in front of eager fans of electronic music, because international acts need warm up acts and at the moment, we’re probably at peak numbers of young Irish DJs willing to warm up for the best the world have to offer.

 With all that being said, are we really giving anyone a fair crack of the whip if they only have an hour to do so?

 One way of examining this is if we oversimplify DJ sets for the good of this article.
-Let’s say there are only two types of DJ sets – party sets and journey sets; ones that get the crowd in high spirits or ones that have them clawing at their pockets trying to resist the shazam app on their phones.
+Let’s say there are only two types of DJ sets – party sets and journey sets; the ones that get the crowd in high spirits or ones that have them clawing at their pockets trying to resist the Shazam app on their phones.

 An hour only allows for party-style sets, because realistically no one is able to really relay a mood or delve deep into their collection within the tight constraints of sixty minutes.

 Irish crowds always do carry with them a party aesthetic, but with that being said, to just put shows on offer that only really tend to that aspect of electronic music is a little one-sided.
 That’s not to say that we’re looking for Berghain-esque 10 hour sets that’ll make everyone in attendance re-assess their lives, but enough elasticity for us to see both fun and experimental sides to selectors that play on our hallowed shores.